Spacial/csstuff/README.md

 - [Software makes science better, but is it research?](https://figshare.com/articles/Software_makes_science_better_but_is_it_research_DotAstonomy_X_Presentation/7127723)
 - (2018) [Best Telescopes for the money](https://www.space.com/15693-telescopes-beginners-telescope-reviews-buying-guide.html)
 - [AstroML](https://github.com/astroML/astroML): Machine learning, statistics, and data mining for astronomy and astrophysics
+- [The Atlas of Space](http://www.openculture.com/2019/06/the-atlas-of-space.html): Behold Brilliant Maps of Constellations, Asteroids, Planets & “Everything in the Solar System Bigger Than 10km”. by [tabletop whale](http://tabletopwhale.com/2019/06/03/an-atlas-of-space.html)
+- [GraceDbBot](https://github.com/Roald87/GraceDB): A Telegram bot which you can use to get information on gravitational wave events from LIGO/Virgo.

 ### Astro Articles